BlakeLawson/decoy_switch/README.md

 out.
 As an aside, dealing with the P4 virtual switch can be a pain because it does not always conform to the spec.
 This time had issues because I wasn't cloning the packet using a mirrored port.
+* (12/10) Worked on presentation for next week.
+Made diagrams that can be used in presentation and the paper.

 Design Decisions
 ================